How to Use NiceJob & HubSpot to Get More Reviews and Grow Your Business

 You should definitely showcase testimonials from current employees on your careers page on your website.
 Here is an example of a review we have on the NiceJob careers page.

 Sharing posts to social media lets your network know that you are hiring.
 By using reviews in your recruiting posts, you can highlight the best attributes of your reputation and go the extra mile to show why someone would want to work for your business.
 Adding reviews to your “we’re hiring” posts will help any potential candidates see that your business is reputable and worth applying to.

-Sharing reviews to job search sites, like Glassdoor or LinkedIn, is far and away going to help your recruitment efforts.
+Sharing reviews to job search sites, like Glassdoor, Adzuna or LinkedIn, is far and away going to help your recruitment efforts.
 Whether the reviews are from happy customers or happy employees, anyone looking for work on a job-search site will take note of your solid reputation.
 It looks good!
 And people want to work for reputable employers.

 If you have customers in your corner who you know will advocate for your business, they may be willing to spread the word about your open position(s).
 If you have a strong reputation and good rapport with your customers, they will only have good things to say about your company and let potential hires know why working with you would be a good career choice.

 I know hiring the right people is no easy task, made more complicated by the fact that it’s so critically important to your business success.

 But if you leverage your reputation to market your business, your recruitment efforts will be more successful.
 Good luck!